omkar-shelke25/ckad-killercoda/podman-build/step1.md

 - Maintain file integrity during transfer

 ### 🚀 **Phase 4: Deploy on node01**
-- Copy `blackhole-monitoring.tar`
-- Load the container image
+- Load the OCI container image on node01 from `blackhole-monitoring.tar`
 - Run container with name: `blackhole-monitoring`
 - Verify container is operational